WesGtoX/Microcontrollers-Microprocessors-I/README.md

 # Microcontrollers and Microprocessors I

-Logic circuits with PIC and assembler.
+Logic circuits with PIC and assembly.

 Made in College.